mui/material-ui/docs/src/pages/getting-started/faq/faq-de.md

 It can be useful to disable transitions during visual testing or to improve performance on low-end devices.

-You can go one step further by disabling all the transitions and animations effect:
+You can go one step further by disabling all transitions and animations effects:

 ```js
 import { createMuiTheme } from '@material-ui/core';